andy-byers/paw/README.md

 ## Known problems
 + Compiler will allow functions that don't return a value in all code paths
     + Likely requires a CFG and some data flow analysis: it would be very difficult to get right otherwise
-+ Leaking unification tables: maybe allocate them in the AST arena
 + It isn't possible to create an empty vector or map of a given type without creating a temporary: `let vec: [int] = []`
     + Could use Swift syntax, or something similar:
 ```